codenothing/level-two/packages/core/README.md

 Shortcut method for upserting a single object.
 Any error is thrown instead of returned.

+### `upsertRequired(id: IdentifierType, skipRemoteCache?: boolean)`

+Shortcut method for upserting a single required object.
+Any error is thrown instead of returned, and exception raised for any value not found

 ### `upsertMulti(ids: IdentifierType[], skipRemoteCache?: boolean)`

 Bypasses local cache and burst valve, fetching raw data directly from the remote cache or fetcher process.
 When skipRemoteCache is enabled, results are pulled directly from the fetcher process and set back into the remote cache (successful fetches only).

+### `upsertRequiredMulti(ids: IdentifierType[], skipRemoteCache?: boolean)`

+Similar to upsertMulti, with the addition that an error is thrown if no data could be found remotely

 ### `set(id: IdentifierType, value: ResultType, ttl?: number)`